Close

 4. Hives

-Many parents would be well-aware of hives, while some of them might have experienced it themselves.
-A red coloured rash that is slightly raised atop the skin and spreads rapidly around the body is termed as hives.
-This is nothing but the body’s immunity in reacting to the presence of an allergic substance.
-Anything from foods to creams and even smells can trigger these.
+Many parents are aware of hives, while some might have experienced them.
+A hive is a red-coloured rash slightly raised atop the skin and spreads rapidly around the body.
+It is nothing but the body’s immunity reaction against the presence of an allergic substance.
+Anything from foods to creams and smells can trigger hives (5).

 Symptoms

-Welts or bright red spots on the skin, combined with vomiting, blocked nose and diarrhoea.
+Welts or bright red spots on the skin, combined with fever, cough, blocked nose and diarrhoea (6).

 Hives